Ethical-Dyl/Evil-Box/README.md

 # Web Enumeration #

-Begining the enumeration by adding the IP to my host file, and navigating to the webpage I see that we do indeed have a webpage.
+Begining the enumeration by adding the IP to my host file, and navigating to the webpage.

 <img width="734" alt="image" src="https://github.com/Ethical-Dyl/Evil-Box/assets/66540055/cac1f40b-bcfa-42c7-95ed-a8ad7fd210f3">

-I will begin running a gobuster scan in the background while parsing through the landing page to ensure there is no untruned stone.
+I will begin running a gobuster scan in the background while parsing through the landing page to ensure there is no unturned stone.

 Upon the scan completing I see that there are two promising hits, robots.txt and secret.